DanielMazurkiewicz/WebAI/README.md

+// training can be performed only on native operations and activations of "core" domain
+// otherwise throws error
 ai.train(data, options) // data can be a binary stream or typed array /*
     example options object could look like that: